U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Greater Sage-Grouse stand up to two feet tall and weigh between two and seven pounds.
 Females (hens) are smaller and mottled brown, black and white.
 Males are more colorful and have spiked tails and large white ruffs around their necks.
 The male’s most distinctive feature may be bright yellow air sacs on the chest, which they inflate during courtship displays.
 The hens’ less-showy coloring helps hide them from predators, especially when they have young to protect.

 These updates are designed to provide information on the status of the preparation of the final EIS, provide education and highlight work currently being done to conserve Sage-grouse habitat.
-The schedule provides of overview of the information that will be covered each month.
+Updates will be provided as necessary.

 Nevada and Northeastern California Sub-Regional Greater Sage-grouse EIS Available for Review

 The draft EIS and associated documents are available for review on the ePlanning website.
 Go to the Nevada and Northeastern California Sub-Regional Greater Sage-Grouse Planning Strategy link to access the documents.

 The documents can also be accessed directly by going to the Documents and Reports page.

 The BLM and Forest Service held a series of public workshops to provide information on the Draft EIS and how to use the ePlanning system for commenting.
 Written comments were accepted during the workshops.

 Public Workshop Handouts and Posters